cosmigo/pmotion-purebasic/mod_logger.md

 # The Logger Module

-- [`mod_logger.pbi`][mod_logger]
+- [`mod_logger.pbi`][mod_logger] — v.0.0.3

 This module provides file I/O plugins with a logger window that can be used to debug internal states and events during plugin development.
-The module exposes a few simple procedure to control the logger and print text to it.
+The module exposes a few simple procedures to control the logger and print text to it.

 -----